jeffsw/buildhelper/README.md

 .PHONY: src/acme_version.o
 ```

+## Tips

-Finally, consider adding your output files (like `version.h`) to your
+Consider adding your output files (like `version.h`) to your
 project's `.gitignore` as you shouldn't want them in your repo; you
 want those files to arise at build time.

 ```console
 jsw@athena:~/acme$ echo "src/acme_version.h" >> .gitignore
 ```

+To list all your builds, just run `git tag --list`.

+To check out a previous build, `git checkout <tag name>`.
+Don't be
+surprised if this puts your working directory into detached HEAD
+state.
+That's normal!

 # TODO